labuladong/fucking-algorithm/dynamic_programming/AnalysisOfDynamicProgramming.md

 Is dynamic programming so easy that only enumeration is OK?
 What I see about dynamic programming problems are all hard.

-Firstly, the enumeration of dynamic programming is a bit special, because there **exists [overlapped subproblems]** this kind of problems have extremely low efficiency, we need [memos] or [DP table] to optimize the process of enumeration to avoid unnecessary calculations.
+Firstly, the enumeration of dynamic programming is a bit special, because there **exist "overlapped subproblems"** this kind of problems have extremely low efficiency, we need a "memos" or "DP table" to optimize the process of enumeration to avoid unnecessary calculations.

-And that, the DP problems must **have [best substructure]** , only through the max or min of subproblems can we obtain the max or min of original problems.
+And that, the DP problems must **have the "best substructure"** , only through the max or min of subproblems can we obtain the max or min of original problems.

-Moreover, although the core idea of DP is to enumerate for max or min, the problem itself varies, to enumerate all feasible answers is not a easy thing, only when listing the **correct [state transition equation]** can we enumerate perfectly.
+Moreover, although the core idea of DP is to enumerate for max or min, the problem itself varies, to enumerate all feasible answers is not a easy thing, only when listing the **correct "state transition equation"** can we enumerate perfectly.

 The overlapped problems, best substructure and state transition equation are the three elements of DP.
 What that means will be told in detail, however, in the practical algorithm problems, **it is hardest to write out the state transition equation** , which is why many people consider DP hard, here I provide a thinking model researched on by myself, to support you to consider the state transition equation.